Snory/RobinOnTheWayBlog/content/blog/BoringGame1/index.md

 ### Learning-Focused Game Development Project Timeline

 I requested ChatGPT to compose a develop timeline for me.
 Even the headline.
+I don't think it is a good timeline as there are missing things like the polishing phase, something to handle inventory, and so on, but we will see.

+#### Development Timeline: Vector Voyage

-#### Day 1 - Sailboat Model and Basic Mechanics:
+#### Day 1 - Basic Models and Core Mechanics

-- **Sailboat Model in Blender** *(2 hours)*: Create a basic sailboat model in Blender for use in Unity.
-- **Sailboat Movement** *(3 hours)*: Implement the sailboat movement mechanic in Unity, focusing on the core functionality.
+1. **Basic 3D Modeling (3 hours):**
+   - Create a simple 3D model of the sailboat using Blender.

+2. **Vector-based Navigation (4 hours):**
+   - Develop the vector control system for sailboat movement.

-#### Day 2 - Resource Gathering and Model Creation:
+#### Day 2 - Resource Mechanics and Gameplay Systems

-- **Island Layout and Resources** *(2 hours)*: Design a simple layout of a few islands.
-Plan resource types and placements.
-- **Resource Models in Blender** *(2 hours)*: Create models for the resources (e.g., wood, stone) in Blender.
+3. **Basic 3D Modeling (3 hours):**
+   - Design a simple 3D model for the resource.

+4. **Resource Collection (4 hours):**
+   - Implement resource spawning, floating behavior, and automatic collection upon contact.

+5. **Basic 3D Modeling (3 hours):**
+   - Create a basic 3D model for the island structure.

+6. **Island Upgrades (3 hours):**
+   - Develop mechanics for island upgrades and spending collected resources.

-#### Day 3 - Boss Battle Mechanics and Model Creation:
+#### Day 3 - Environmental Dangers, Enemy Interactions, and Polish

-- **Boss Battle Scenario Design** *(2 hours)*: Plan the basic boss battle scenario, including attack patterns and positioning.
-- **Boss Battle Mechanics** *(3 hours)*: Implement the boss battle mechanics in Unity, incorporating strategic positioning.
+7. **Basic 3D Modeling (2 hours):**
+   - Model a simple 3D enemy boat using Blender.

+8. **Environmental Dangers (4 hours):**
+   - Design tornados that periodically appear in the game world.
+   - Implement tornado movement patterns and collision detection.

+9. **Tornado Defense Mechanic (3 hours):**
-- **Boss Character Model in Blender** *(2 hours)*: Create a basic model for the boss character in Blender.
+   - Create a defense mechanism for players to prevent tornados from hitting the island.

-#### Day 4 - Polishing, Shaders, and Documentation:
+#### Day 4 - Polish, Visual Enhancements, and Finalization

-- **Polishing and Playtesting** *(2 hours)*: Playtest the game loop, refine mechanics, and address any major bugs.
-- **Shader Exploration in Blender** *(2 hours)*: Experiment with creating basic shaders in Blender for sailboat and environment elements.
-- **Polishing and Bug Fixing** *(2 hours)*: Further polish the gameplay experience and address remaining bugs.
-- **Documentation** *(2 hours)*: Write a brief document outlining the game mechanics, controls, and shader techniques for future reference.
+10. **Enemy Interactions (4 hours):**
+    - Design basic enemy boat AI movement towards the island.
+    - Program the enemy boat's firing behavior and collision detection.

+11. **Advanced 3D Modeling (3 hours):**
+    - Create detailed 3D models for island structures, enemy boats, and additional assets.

+12. **Game Loop and Progression (2 hours):**
+    - Set up a game loop with alternating waves of enemy attacks, resource collection, and tornado events.
+    - Define progression logic to increase wave difficulty.

+13. **Visual Enhancements (3 hours):**
+    - Import advanced 3D models into the game engine.
+    - Implement visual effects for various interactions and events.

+14. **Sound Effects (2 hours):**
+    - Add simple sound effects for different actions and events in the game.

+**Total Estimated Development Hours:** 42 hours

 ### Reflection

-According to the proposed timeline it should take 24 hours to finish the game.
+According to the proposed timeline it should take 42 hours to finish the game.
 I will now share a breakdown of my work sessions with its duration.

-#### Session 0 - 00:50

-Well, the first hour of my timeline was spent to..., create a sailboat in Blender!
-It was fun, nowhere near completion, but I believed it would be a good idea to test how quickly I can create something to experiment with in Unity.

-#### Session 1 - 1:18 (2:08 in total)
+#### Day 1 - 00:50

-The second hour was spent painting the boat a little bit.
-Since this was my first time, it took me longer than anticipated, but I am happy with the outcome.
-I am actually pleased that ChatGPT began with the sailboat model, as the subsequent models are designed following their respective logic and I love to work on a game when it already looks like a game.

-Nonetheless, I am still aligned with the timeline, but I think it's time to move on to implementing the sailboat movement.
+So the first day was going according to the plan.
+I created a simple sailboat in Blender and prepared basic movement.
+Although it was a headache to prepare the movement as I had not been programming for a while, I eventually got it done.
+I think that the camera could use some more work, but I guess it is something I am going to do in the polish phase.

-#### Session 2 - 2:14 (4:22 in total)
+#### Day 2 - 4:07 (4:47)

-I would say that the basic movement is done, but I am going to use the rest of the time tweak it a bit.
+On the second day, I was playing in Blender with texturing.
+I had a hard time export textures to Unity for some reason, so it is not used yet, and I will return to it in the future.
+I also improved the movement, added an indicator of direction and force you are about to apply to the ship, and created a green island where you should trade with someone.
+However, I scratched that idea for now.

-#### Session 3 - 0:35 (4:57 in total)
+#### Day 3 - 2:41 (7:35)

-Well, the control works, but I am not that happy with the camera.
-I would like to create something what will follow the ship in a little bit of cinematic way.
-Meaning, when it will go forward, I am going to just follow it, but when it will go to the side ways I would like to rotate and look on the ship from the side view.
-Hopefully I will manage it somehow.
-Anyway, it means, that I will have a bit of delay.
-I guess like two hours maybe?
+I found myself grappling with a common feeling that crops up during game development - the fear that the end result might turn out uninteresting.
+The lack of a captivating game loop and other concerns occupied my thoughts.
+Pushing through this challenge is tough, especially when my vision for the game isn't crystal clear, or if it is, it doesn't resonate as fun in my mind.

+However, I'm approaching this hurdle similarly to how developers tackle the 'pass the challenge game.'
+I'm implementing features and seeing where they lead.
+Along these lines, I introduced a concept - a wrecked boat.
+By skillfully navigating near the wreck, it triggers the spawning of planks.
+These planks could serve as a resource, potentially aiding in healing.
+Time will reveal their true potential.